Home > Groups > Qiutan Yang

 Constructing epithelial organoid system

-Staffs: Qiutan Yang, Zijing Pan
+Staffs: Qiutan Yang, Zijing Pan, Yang Liu

-Visiting Students: Rui Ma, Yixuan Dai
+Visiting Students: Yixuan Dai

 Three-Dimensional(3D) culture of human/mammalian adult, embryonic or induced prepotent stem cells could lead to the formation of organoid, which contains both the stem-cell enriched region and the differentiated tissue.